This setup is available for Account owners and Controllers. Xero users don't have to create a custom export as their payments are pushed to Xero.

 3. Save and name your template

-Finally, you can choose the name of your export and the format to use when you export your expenses: CSV, XLS or XLSX.
-Add a custom name too.
+Finally, you can choose the name of your export.
 Once you're happy with the result, hit the "Save new template" button!

-From now on, every time you export your payments, your custom template will be used.
+From now on, every time you export your payments in Export, your custom template will be used.

 New possibilities with Bookkeep 2.0